 - Losing work time.

-- Paying expensive repair costs.
+- Paying expensive repair costs and causing project delays.

 - Causing a loss of natural gas service.

 - The direction the natural gas line runs.